-Hon.
-Dr. Karen Cummings, M.P., Minister within the Ministry of Public Health, emphasized that the Ministry has "policies . . . not to discriminate against anyone, [and] zero tolerance for stigma and discrimination."
-She used the Georgetown Public Hospital as an example: "They should have zero tolerance because [at the] Ministry of Health, that's not a part of our policy."
-Hon.
+^{335.} Interview with Hon.
+Dr. Karen Cummings, M.P., Minister within the Ministry of Public Health, Ministry of Health, in Georgetown, Guy.
+(Feb.
+19, 2018).

+that's not a part of our policy."336 Hon.
 Dr. Cummings affirmed "as a country, as a whole, we don't discriminate. . . .
-We [are] all one family here."
-At the same time, she also acknowledged changing attitudes on non-normative SOGIE, saying: "We have changed because initially . . . we were a British system and so . . . those things were taboo.
+We [are] all one family here."337 At the same time, she also acknowledged changing attitudes on non-normative SOGIE, saying: "We have changed because initially . . . we were a British system and so . . . those things were taboo.
 Now it's evolving, and times have changed so we're changing with the times.
-And behavioral change is a process."
-She also alluded that the Ministry of Public Health was trying to establish "friendly spaces" for LGBT persons seeking healthcare.
-When asked what she would want the LGBT population of Guyana to know, she said: "We have universal access to care.
+And behavioral change is a process."338 She also alluded that the Ministry of Public Health was trying to establish "friendly spaces" for LGBT persons seeking healthcare.
+339 When asked what she would want the LGBT population of Guyana to know, she said: "We have universal access to care.
 We do not discriminate and we would want you to access our services free of costs.
-And if there is any person who has been snobbish and you haven't received that kind of quality of care, just report it."
-She mentioned a complaint mechanism to report health practitioners in the public sector: "You can do it in all of our departments . . . if you have any problem, you can go to lodge a complaint."
+And if there is any person who has been snobbish and you haven't received that kind of quality of care, just report it."340 Hon.
+Dr. Cummings emphasized: "Anybody who has [discriminated] . . . should be reported too and we will address that."
+She mentioned a complaint mechanism to report health practitioners in the public sector: "You can do it in all of our departments . . . if you have any problem, you can go to lodge a complaint."341

 Regardless of the proffered zero-tolerance policy that Hon.
 Dr. Cummings described, LGBT interviewees consistently reported facing discrimination when seeking healthcare or when undergoing treatment.
 Some were outwardly refused access to the public hospital facilities in violation of the practitioners' obligation to treat everyone.
-The Aparna, a transgender woman, recalled going to the New Amsterdam Public Hospital with the flu, and the doctors telling her they could not take care of her and had no drugs to give her.
-Just like that.
+Aparna, a transgender woman, recalled going to the New Amsterdam Public Hospital with the flu, and the doctors telling her they could not take care of her and had no drugs to give her.
+"Just like that.
 They did not see me or anything . . . and I had to go home.
 And they discriminated.
 They did not give me the service.
 And it is a service for the general public because it is free.
 But they did not give it to me."